| Florida Vacation | |||

-Plan your Florida vacation for the type of experience, region and climate.
-Our summers are hot and humid, which make a vacation day at a theme park an exhausting (but rewarding) experience.
-If you vacation at Florida's theme parks in the summer, consider going early in the day, take a break at mid-day, and return early evening to beat some of the heat.
-Also be aware that many theme parks have shorter operating hours during winter months.
+Plan your vacation for the type of experience, region and climate.
+Our summers are hot and humid, which make a day at a theme park an exhausting (but rewarding) experience.

-Florida.
+regions.
 Most of this rain activity is in the form of afternoon

 thundershowers and is usually over in an hour or two, but they can